Building the Future of Medicine

 Transforming Medical Care Through Innovation and Compassion

 Every aspect of the hospital has been carefully considered.
 “We’re bringing together innovative hospital design, state-of-the-art technology, and industry best practices to create an environment that seamlessly integrates patient care with leading-edge research and medical education.
 Everything we’ve done, and every decision we’ve made, has been to better serve our patients,” Dr. Podolsky said.

 To achieve these goals, the hospital planning team gathered input from patients, caregivers, faculty, and researchers.
 The team visited respected hospitals around the country to identify best practices.
 And work groups focused on specific aspects of hospital operations, developing innovative approaches to enhance patient care.

-The architects for the facility also participated in the planning process, attending hundreds of hours of work group meetings to listen to the discussions of the doctors, nurses, and staff who will be working in the new hospital.
+The architects for the facility also participated in the planning process, attending hundreds of hours of work group meetings to listen to the discussions of the doctors, nurses, and staff who would be working in the hospital.
 As a result, the architects were able to incorporate the best insights and ideas into the hospital’s design.